-- Submit a request in writing (hard copy or email) to the Director of Health Services. - (A student also may make an appointment to discuss the request.) - Indicate if the request is for one or two semesters. - Provide appropriate documentation from a licensed physician, therapist or health practitioner. - Documentation must be received within seven (7) calendar days of the request. - Documentation must specify the student's condition/diagnosis, treatment plan, and reasoning for requesting medical leave. - Contact the Office of Student Financial Planning in accordance with the "Student Financial Planning" paragraph in this section below.
+- Submit a request in writing (hard copy or email) to the Director of Health Services.
+(A student also may make an appointment to discuss the request.) - Indicate if the request is for one or two semesters. - Provide appropriate documentation from a licensed physician, therapist or health practitioner.
+Documentation must be received within seven (7) calendar days of the request. - Documentation must specify the student's condition/diagnosis, treatment plan, and reasoning for requesting a medical leave.